MicrosoftDocs/win32/desktop-src/CIMWin32Prov/addprinterconnection-method-in-class-win32-printer.md

 ---
-Description: 'Provides a connection to an existing printer on the network, and adds it to the list of available printers.'
+Description: Provides a connection to an existing printer on the network, and adds it to the list of available printers.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '44149051-4abf-4428-8999-355dd0b0ce69'
+ms.assetid: 44149051-4abf-4428-8999-355dd0b0ce69
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'AddPrinterConnection method of the Win32\_Printer class'
+title: AddPrinterConnection method of the Win32\_Printer class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # AddPrinterConnection method of the Win32\_Printer class